elforsabah/myRap/README.md

                     if (oIp) oIp.focus();
                 }
             }
-            // Call onWeighStep3 when entering step3
+            // NEW: Call onWeighStep3 when entering step3
             if (sId === "step3") {
                 this.onWeighStep3();
             }